 - Wash gently with lukewarm water only.
 Don't scrub.

 - Use a mild soap that doesn't dry out your skin.

 - Pat yourself dry instead of rubbing.

-- Do not use lotions, ointments, perfumed powders, or perfumed products on this area.
-Ask your doctor what is OK to use.
+- Don't use lotions, ointments, perfumed powders, or perfumed products on this area.
+Ask your provider what is OK to use.

 - Keep the area that is being treated out of direct sunlight.

 - Don't put heating pads or ice bags on the treatment area.